PowerDNS/pdns-sysrepo/README.md

 # PDNS Sysrepo Configurator

 ## Working with the software
-After installing the dependencies and building the PDNS Sysrepo configurator (see below), the configurator can be run and config can be changed.
+After installing the dependencies and building the PDNS Sysrepo plugin (see below), the plugin can be run and config can be changed.

 The tool requires a configuration file in YAML format, there is an annotated example available.
-By default `/etc/pdns-configurator/pdns-configurator.yaml` is used, but the `-c` option can be used to specify a different file.
+By default `/etc/pdns-sysrepo/pdns-sysrepo.yaml` is used, but the `-c` option can be used to specify a different file.

 ### Loading the YANG models into sysrepo
 Use the `sysrepoctl` tool to load the YANG models: